Week of 4/5/26:

 5 | Missional Focus - Power for Witness

-The Spirit’s filling always moves outward.
+The Spirit’s filling always moves us outward.

 6 | Community Group Discussion Questions